Your First Function

 | Description | My first function | Human-readable description (optional) |

-| Handler | hello.ts | Path to handler file - same as in the file management page |
+| Handler | my-functions/hello.ts | Path to handler file in format sourceName/fileName.ts |

 | Route | /hello | URL path where function will be accessible |